 2) Let residents submit work orders & notify them of the progress

-Residents need to get in touch with management easily and quickly if they have a maintenance request and the easiest way to do that is to let them submit work order requests themselves.
-Residents can add a description, photos of the issue, and inform management whether they want to be at their home when maintenance personnel arrives.
+Residents will contact you when they need to report something that needs to be fixed in their unit or community.
+The most efficient way is to let residents submit work order requests on their own time.
+Residents can describe the issue and add documents or photos to provide managers with important details.
 Once you receive the resident’s work order, keep them informed of the status.
-Here are a few tips in Pilera on how to handle work order tickets from start to finish, keeping your staff and residents in the loop:
+Here are a few tips in Pilera on how to handle work order requests from start to finish:

-- If there is a common response that you send to residents once they’ve submitted a ticket, that calls for a template!
-In the Settings, simply navigate to Templates and click on “Work Order Comments” to create predetermined comments your staff can use.
+- If there is a common response that you find yourself repeatedly typing, that calls for a template!
+In the Settings, navigate to Templates and click on “Work Order Comments” to create predetermined comments your staff can use.

-- Use the status to move the ticket through each stage and keep your residents in the know.
-You can choose to send email notifications to the resident each time you update the status or add a comment.
+- You can choose to send email notifications to the resident each time you update the status or add a comment.